muthhus/narchy/README.md

  are converted immediately to negated conjunction of negations via DeMorgan's laws.
 By preferring the conjunction representation, temporal information can not be lost through conversion to or from the non-temporal Disjunction type.

+### HijackBag
+ High performance, lock-free concurrent unsorted bag based on linear hash probing.
+See HijackBag.java

-### Buffered CurveBag with Auto-forgetting
+### CurveBag
- The default bag type is a Buffered Auto-Forgetting CurveBag which accumulate updates between "commits" in which the changes are later applied.
-Buffering supports rapid high-frequency inter-concept activation without needing constant bag data structure maintenance.
+ Concurrent sorted bag; fuses a Map and Array.
+See CurveBag.java

+### Pressurized Auto-balanced Forgetting
  Auto-forgetting removes the need for arbitrary forgetting rates, instead replacing with a continuous forgetting applied in a balanced proportion to the bag activation pressure relative to the existing bag's mass.
-Bags also share key maps where possible (between all tasks in a concept, and between both termlink and tasklink bags in a concept), reducing memory usage.

 ### Concept Index
  A central, concurrent concept index (cache) provides access to all inactive concepts.
 The capacity